jovanovskajovana/gatsby-starter-styled-components/README.md

 export default HeaderLayout
 ```

 > First you need to define styled properties for the element.
-It can be `div`, `p`, any other element or extension of an [already created styled component](./src/styles/ButtonLayout.js).
-Then simply import it to wrap any sub-elements or content that needs to be stylized.
+It can be `div`, `p`, any other element, or extension of an [already created styled component](./src/styles/ButtonLayout.js).

 ```
 import React from 'react'